dtransposed/Lagrange/_posts/2019-08-12-Action-Recognition-Attention.md

 <img src="/assets/8/3002.gif" width="300"> <img src="/assets/8/3004.gif" width="300">

 <em> 1) The network accurately predicts the label "climb" and the location of the climber.
-2) Model follows the horserider with such precision, that the attention heatmaps can be used for tracking!
-3) Correct classification of "smoking" class.
+2) Even though the predicted label is not correct, the network clearly has learned the concept of a sword and can dynamically attend to the silhouette of a man.
+3) Model follows the horserider with such precision, that the attention heatmaps could be used for tracking!
+4) Correct classification of "smoking" class.
 Note that network tracks the cigarette and smoke.  </em>

 #### Failure cases